jupyterhub/jupyterhub/docs/source/technical-overview.md

 The other main option is to start each server in a separate container, often using Docker.

-## Step-by-step events from JupyterHub access to user login
+## The Process from JupyterHub Access to User Login

-When user accesses JupyterHub, the following events take place:
+When a user accesses JupyterHub, the following events take place:

 - Login data is handed to the [Authenticator](./authenticators.html) instance for validation